evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive40/_index.md

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.

+## Security and Access Technologies

+The BMW i4 eDrive40 is equipped with advanced security features to protect you and your vehicle.
+These include:

+- **Keyless Entry and Start:** With the standard keyless start and optional keyless entry, you can unlock and start the vehicle seamlessly without removing the key from your pocket or bag.

 {{<evkxdisplayaddarticle />}}